Gayathri229/JavaScript/Callbacks and EventListeners.md

 setTimeout is an example for callback function.
 The function we pass as argument for setTimeout is a callback function.

 Lets take the below example.

 ![image](https://github.com/Gayathri229/JavaScript/assets/60467364/3f094e35-57a0-41ad-bff0-8aedf7fc4835)

+Call stack is also called the Main thread.